-- 7.5 The City will encourage the restoration, and enhancement of environmentally sensitive areas. - 7.6 The City will encourage initiatives that prevent conflicts between people and wildlife.
+- 7.4 The City is committed to working cooperatively with Ta'an Kwäch'än Council and Kwanlin Dün First Nation to establish an interconnected network of protected spaces and corridors within Whitehorse, as appropriate. - 7.5 The City will encourage the restoration, and enhancement of environmentally sensitive areas. - 7.6 The City will encourage initiatives that prevent conflicts between people and wildlife.

 This may include increased community education and reviews of best practices.